-We are partnering with the following nonprofit organizations for 2021-2022.
-Thank you to all of our partners for making this possible.
+We are partnering with the following nonprofit organizations for 2022-2023.
 If you wish to read more about a specific partner, please click their logo below.

 Calvary Food Pantry

 The Calvary Episcopal Food Pantry opened in April of 2009 in an effort to help local residents in need of food.
 We obtain food from direct donations, by direct purchase, and through MANNA FoodBank in Asheville.

 Click here to watch a reflection given by our corps member about her experience at Calvary Food Pantry.

 Creative Peacemakers is an enrichment experience for children, K-4, primarily from the Deaverview Apartments, in collaboration with Children 1st (CIC).
 The after-school program focuses on bringing peace to our communities by helping children practice peacemaking using cooperative play and creative expression (yoga, drawing, weaving, painting, sculpture, dance, music, collage, gardening, cooking, and more).

 Episcopal Diocese of Western North Carolina